noadanimation/C4D-Keyframe-Breakdowner/README.md

 ## C4D Keyframe Breakdowner
-Animation tool for Cinema 4D R23 to easily add inbetween poses.
+Animation tool for Cinema 4D R23 to easily add inbetween poses, helpful for character animation workflows.

 Inspired by (but with far less features than) https://github.com/boredstiff/tweenMachine